allianz-incubator/ospo/guides/graduation_from_incubator.md

 # Graduation from Incubator

 ## Purpose of Incubator
-The Incubator at Allianz serves as a space for early-stage projects, where incomplete functionality, documentation, or missing processes are accepted and considered to be part of the setup process.
+The [Incubator](https://github.com/allianz-incubator) at Allianz serves as a space for early-stage projects and is typically where new projects begin.
+Incomplete functionality, documentation gaps, or missing processes are accepted and considered part of the setup process.

 ## Graduation Readiness Checks
 If you believe your project is ready for prime time, please check the following key criteria: